h4gen/postgres-search-replica/roadmap.md

     - **Implementation**: Differentiate between `SIGTERM` (temporary restart) and a full `DECOMMISSION` flag.
     - **Why**: Currently, the system drops the subscription on every restart.
 In production, you often want to keep the slot during a quick upgrade to avoid a full data re-sync.
 - **Automated Re-Sync/Recovery**:
-    - **Implementation**: Logic to detect if a subscription is missing and trigger a `COPY` command to rebuild the replica from scratch safely.
+    - **Status**: Completed (Hybrid Model).
     - **Why**: Essential for disaster recovery or after the Watchdog has performed an emergency self-destruct.
+The system now automatically detects missing slots and uses a combination of SQL Catch-up and Anti-Entropy to restore consistency.